jmau111-org/jm-twitter-cards/readme.md

 * January 2022
 * update npm/composer dependencies
 * new filter `jm_tc_display_html_comments` to hide HTML comments (credits)
+* css preview, align fields and preview on desktop to enhance the experience
+* toggle details - instructions by default

 ### 11.1.7 & 11.1.8
 * October 2021